DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Course/month_1/week_1/plan.md

 ## If Someone Fights Rose or Thorn

-CR 4 ghosts vs Level 1 party = near-TPK. **Session 1 rule: nobody dies permanently.**
+CR 4 ghosts vs Level 1 party = near-TPK.
+If the party picks this fight, people die.

 When the second character drops to 0 HP, Rose stops.
 She looks at the bodies.
 > *"I just — I wasn't trying to — "*

 Thorn: *"They're frightened.
 That's all."*

-The downed characters wake with 1 HP.
 Rose and Thorn step into the walls and are gone.
-The party is now alone in the house with no guides.
+Downed characters make death saves normally.
+If they die, they die — handle it per the death rules below.
+The party is now alone in the house with no guides and possibly fewer members.
 They earned that.
-Let it be uncomfortable.

 > Full combat rules: `Campaign/Course/rules/death_and_resurrection.md`

 ---

-## If Someone Actually Dies (Sessions 2+ Rule — Not Session 1)
+## When Someone Dies

-Session 1 is protected.
-After Session 1:
+Session 1 is not protected.
+Death is real from the first round.
-1. Describe the death cinematically
+1. Describe the death cinematically — slow down, let it land
 2. Ask the player: spirit or new character?
 3. **Spirit:** Copy `Campaign/Course/templates/spirit_character.md` → save as `spirit_[name].md` in this session's week folder
-4. **New character:** Enters at full party level within 15 minutes
+4. **New character:** Enters at full party level within 15 minutes of real time
+5. Do not apologize.
+Do not soften it.
+The table needs to understand what Barovia is.

 > Full rules: `Campaign/Course/rules/death_and_resurrection.md`